What is the difference between Bond and Debenture? | Is Debenture and Bond the Same?

 In this article, we cover the difference between Bond and Debenture.

-Many people often confuse between bonds and debentures.
+Many people often confuse bonds and debentures.
 These two terms are used interchangeably and are popular debt-raising instruments.
-However, there are a few differences which many of us are not aware of.
+However, there are a few differences that many of us are not aware of.
 But before discussing the differences.
 Let’s take a close look at these popular debt instruments.